Sofipet/youtube-emotionscope/docs/product_contract.md

 - language chips
 - insight-agent panel

-The API output must therefore be complete enough that the frontend does not need to derive major analytical logic itself.

----

 ## Non-goals for MVP

 - no cross-video comparison in the main product flow
 - no real-time streaming analysis
-- no retrieval layer
 - no ticketing / CRM integration
 - no arbitrary open-ended emotion taxonomies
 - no unlimited public live inference
 - no autonomous posting or moderation actions
 - no open-domain conversational assistant behavior

----

 ## Initial deployment shape